RevenueCat/revenuecat-docs/docs_source/Dashboard & Metrics/charts/revenue-chart.md

     "0-0": "How are refunds incorporated into revenue?", "0-1": "When we see a refund processed by a store, we deduct the revenue from the associated transaction from the period that the transaction occurred in.
-This results in an accurate view of the true revenue generated from a set of transactions that occurred on a given date.  \n  \nWe don’t currently offer a chart that measures the refunds that occurred _within_ a given period.  \n  \nTo build a custom view of revenue & refunds, consider integrating our [Scheduled Data Exports](doc:scheduled-data-exports).", "1-0": "How are purchases using Offer Codes accounted for in revenue?", "1-1": "Due to limitations in available information, accurate revenue tracking is not yet supported on initial purchases made with Offer Codes, and those purchases will be set to $0.
-Revenue from subsequent renewals will be tracked normally.
-[Learn more here](https://www.revenuecat.com/docs/ios-subscription-offers#considerations).", "2-0": "How are product price changes accounted for in revenue?", "2-1": "Once we detect a product price change in a specific country or currency, we’ll begin applying it to new subscribers immediately.
+This results in an accurate view of the true revenue generated from a set of transactions that occurred on a given date.  \n  \nWe don’t currently offer a chart that measures the refunds that occurred _within_ a given period.  \n  \nTo build a custom view of revenue & refunds, consider integrating our [Scheduled Data Exports](doc:scheduled-data-exports).", "1-0": "How are purchases using Offer Codes accounted for in revenue?", "1-1": "As of November 2023, revenue from Offer Codes is now supported and accessible through the `Offer` and `Offer type` dimensions.
+[Learn more here](https://www.revenuecat.com/docs/charts#understanding-offers).", "2-0": "How are product price changes accounted for in revenue?", "2-1": "Once we detect a product price change in a specific country or currency, we’ll begin applying it to new subscribers immediately.
 We expect that existing subscribers are grandfathered in at the current price, and therefore revenue reporting will be inaccurate if that is not the case.  \nWe recommend creating a new product instead of changing the price on an existing product.
 [Learn more here](https://www.revenuecat.com/docs/price-changes).", "3-0": "What exchange rates are used when converting to USD?", "3-1": "We convert transactions to USD using the exchange rate of the purchased currency on the day of purchase.
 This may differ from how other sources handle exchange rates.
 For example, Apple's Sales and Trends reports use a rolling average of the previous month's exchange rates, while their payments to developers are exchanged at or near the time of payment.
-[More info] (https://developer.apple.com/help/app-store-connect/measure-app-performance/differences-in-reporting-tools).", "4-0": "Why are Proceeds less than $0 for a period?", "4-1": "Proceeds may be less than $0 for a period if that period contains Stripe transactions that were low enough prices where Stripe's fee for that transaction exceeded its revenue\, resulting in negative proceeds for that transaction.
-If the negative Proceeds for a period exceed the positive Proceeds from other transactions\, the period's Proceeds will be negative."
+[More info] \\(<https://developer.apple.com/help/app-store-connect/measure-app-performance/differences-in-reporting-tools>).", "4-0": "Why are Proceeds less than $0 for a period?", "4-1": "Proceeds may be less than $0 for a period if that period contains Stripe transactions that were low enough prices where Stripe's fee for that transaction exceeded its revenue, resulting in negative proceeds for that transaction.
+If the negative Proceeds for a period exceed the positive Proceeds from other transactions, the period's Proceeds will be negative."
   },
   "cols": 2,
   "rows": 5,